Privacy Policy

 To request an export or delete your account, use Settings → Privacy.

-For dispute handling, we may produce a provenance timeline export that shows who changed what, when, and from which prior state.
+For dispute handling, where supported by the Service, required by law, or needed to resolve a dispute, we may preserve or produce provenance timeline records showing who changed what, when, and from which prior state.

 8. Your choices and rights